 Home states of agricultural commodity traders: Unwillingness to regulate

-After decades of failed corporate “self-regulation”, significant legislation that would ensure corporate respect for human rights and the environment in countries where traders operate is still largely absent.
+Even after decades of failed corporate “self-regulation”, significant legislation that would ensure corporate respect for human rights and the environment is still largely absent in the host states of the traders.
 Even in other countries where laws exist, they demonstrate substantial gaps in that they only partially codify corporate responsibility in terms of respect for human rights and the environment, and/or only apply to a select number of companies.
 Where such legislation does exit or is under consideration, its largely preventative nature does not cover issues such as liability or access to remedy for victims of human rights violations.

 A lack of transparency regarding the actual business activities of commodity traders in home states, their ownership structures, the organisation of supply chains, market shares, and financial data poses additional difficulties for regulators.

 If regulators want to protect human rights, transparency is a key prerequisite to determine responsibilities, ensure accountability and remediation for victims of corporate misconduct.

 The US and Europe have begun to introduce some regulation covering a range of specific issues, such as combatting forced labour and slavery or illegal timber harvesting, and begun to put in place overarching regulation.
 Switzerland, however, still lacks comprehensive regulation when it comes to governing human rights and transparency in the commodity trading sector.

 The Federal Council acknowledged some of the challenges in its 2018 report on the commodity trading sector, but it still refuses to take any regulatory measures, instead preferring to rely on corporate self-regulation: “The Federal Council expects all companies operating in or from Switzerland to behave with integrity and responsibility with regard to compliance with human rights, environmental and social standards at home and abroad.“

 Need for binding measures